dionys93/ety-dictionary/data-text/inglisce/orthography/morphology/1-root-weight-and-derivation/the-heavy-lean-split.md

 | to **flippe** | flip(s, flipped, flipping | **flippe, flips** | *Verb:* To turn over with a sudden motion.<br>*Noun:* A sudden quick movement or toss. |

 #### Irregular Conjugations
 These verbs undergo an internal vowel shift or remain static in their past tense, but follow the same elastic visual dynamic.
+To handle homophones, Inglisce utilizes the **y** substitution in specific roots to visually isolate them.

 | Inglisce Verb | Conjugations | Derived Nouns | Definitions |
 | :--- | :--- | :--- | :--- |